 High-efficiency (HE) washing machines can save up to 50% of the water used and 65% of the energy used compared to conventional top-loading washing machines.

-NMWD offers a $50 rebate to customers when they purchase qualifying high-efficiency (HE) clothes washing machines.
+NMWD offers a $100 rebate (recently increased during this current drought period) to customers when they purchase qualifying high-efficiency (HE) clothes washing machines.
 Applications are available by clicking the link below.
 Only Energy Star “Most Efficient” qualified washers are eligible for a rebate.

 HET Toilet Rebate

 A change to high-efficiency toilets (HET) can reduce toilet water use by over 50% and indoor water use by an average of 16%.
 This translates into a savings of 15,000 to 20,000 gallons per year for a family of four.

 NMWD rebates up to $125 per High-Efficiency Toilet (HET) and up to $200 per Ultra High-Efficiency Toilet (UHET) when customers change their non-water conserving toilets (Pre 1993).
 These rebate amounts were recently increased during this drought period for toilet purchases after May 1, 2021.

 Residential toilet rebate eligibility includes: